dshhh/unchain/README.md

 - Use the switch button to disconnect the VPN (Left = ON / Right = OFF) - Keep the button left to always let the VPN start automatically
 - Simply connect your devices via LAN port or Wi-Fi network

-Keep in mind that thus VPN traffic is highly encrypted there will be no kill switch since this is not meant to be a privacy protector.
+Note that while VPN traffic is highly encrypted there will be no kill switch since this is not meant to be a privacy protector.
 The purpose of this VPN is to penetrate firewalls and allowing the user to use blocked protocols like IPsec in weird locations.
 Be safe and happy travels!

 ## Troubleshooting